hearthandsinc/challenges/ios/readme.md

 # iOS Challenge

-This challenge is part of the iOS positions hiring process at [Heart Hands, Inc](https://hearthands.tech/).
+This challenge is part of the iOS hiring process at [Heart Hands, Inc](https://hearthands.tech/).

 ## Why this challenge?